 Keywords

-plantations, eucalyptus, forest litter, litter-plant, vegetation, change, soil organic matter, soil fertility, nitrogen fixation, biodiversity, savannas
+plantations, Eucalyptus, forest litter, litter-plant, vegetation, change, soil organic matter, soil fertility, nitrogen fixation, biodiversity, savannas

 Geographic